SasView/sasview/src/sans/models/media/model_functions.rst

 .. model_functions.rst

 ..
-NB: This document does not have M Gonzalez's model descriptions in it.

-..
 This is a port of the original SasView model_functions.html to ReSTructured text
+.. by S King, ISIS, during and after SasView CodeCamp-II in April 2014.

 ..
-S King, Apr 2014
-.. with thanks to A Jackson & P Kienzle for advice!
+Thanks are due to A Jackson & P Kienzle for advice on RST!

+..
+The CoreShellEllipsoidXTModel was ported and documented by R K Heenan, ISIS, Apr 2014
+..
+The RectangularPrism models were coded and documented by M A Gonzalez, ILL, Apr 2014

+..
+To do:
+..
+Remove the 'This is xi' & 'This is zeta' lines before release!
+..
+Add example parameters/plots for the CoreShellEllipsoidXTModel
+..
+Add example parameters/plots for the RectangularPrism models
+..
+Check the content against the NIST Igor Help File
+..
+Wordsmith the content for consistency of style, etc

+..
+ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

 ..
 Set up some substitutions to make life easier...